A fast and oblivious matrix compression algorithm for Volterra integral operators: Approximation of convolution operators

-In the following, we briefly recall some results about the numerical computation of the Laplace inversion formula \eqref{eq:invlaplace}; see \cite{DW2015,LPS2006,Tal1979}.
+For the farfield contributions, we utilise the adaptive hierarchical approximation discussed in the previous section.
+If direct access to the kernel $k(t,s)=k(t-s)$ is available, \Cref{alg:fastconvolution} can be applied directly.
+If, on the other hand, only the transfer function $\K(s)$ is accessible, the values of $k_h(t,s)=k(t-s)$ can be computed by fast numerical Laplace inversion; see \cite{DW2015,LPS2006,Tal1979}.
 Here we follow the approach of \cite{LPS2006,SLL2006} which is based on hyperbolic contours of the form

 with $0<\mu$, $0<\alpha<\pi/2-\varphi$, and $\sigma\in\RR$, such that the contour remains in the sector of analyticity \eqref{eq:sector} of $\K$.
 The discretisation of the contour integral \eqref{eq:invlaplace} by the trapezoidal rule with uniform step with $\tau$ yields